OxideMod/Oxide.Docs/docs/guides/developers/best-practices.md

 ## 7. Security

-Developing secure plugins<sup><a href="/glossary#plugins">[3]</a></sup> is crucial to protect both the server where they are deployed and the players using them.
+Developing secure plugins is crucial to protect both the server where they are deployed and the players using them.
 Here are a few best practices to consider:

 ### 7.1 Protect Sensitive Information

 Ensure that your plugin doesn't expose sensitive information.
-This could be information about the server, other plugins<sup><a href="/glossary#plugins">[3]</a></sup>, or the players.
+This could be information about the server, other plugins, or the players.
 Never log sensitive information to the console or save it in an insecure manner.

 ### 7.2 Validate Input

-Always validate input from users and other plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+Always validate input from users and other plugins.
 This can prevent potential exploits that could harm the server or disrupt gameplay.

 ### 7.3 Update Dependencies